reselbob/dockerdemos/whatsmynamespace/readme.md

 **UNDER CONSTRUCTION**

-The purpose of this project is to demonstrate [namespace](http://man7.org/linux/man-pages/man7/namespaces.7.html) isolation.
-In this project we are going to create a new namespace and the make a change to the hostname.
+The purpose of this project is to demonstrate Linux [namespace](http://man7.org/linux/man-pages/man7/namespaces.7.html) isolation.
+In this project we are going to create a new namespace and then make a change to the hostname.
 (The change will affect the namespace type, `UTS`.)
-Because the hostname change has occurred in the new namespace, it will only be visible within the new namespace.
+Because the hostname change has occurred in the newly created namespace, it will only be visible within the new namespace.

 **Step 1:** Make the current user a super user:

 `sudo su -`

-**Step 2:** Create a new namespace of type `UTS`
+**Step 2:** Create a new namespace of type [`UTS`](https://unix.stackexchange.com/questions/183717/whats-a-uts-namespace#183722).

 `unshare -u bash`